Yinon-Kahlon/Yinon-Kahlon/README.md

 # Yinon Kahlon | Computer Engineering Student

 ### 🛠️ Technical Profile
 I am a 2nd-year Computer Engineering student at Ruppin Academic Center, specializing in low-level programming and system design.
-I have a strong foundation in data structures and memory management, with a proven track record of independent, self-directed learning.
+I have a strong foundation in data structures and memory management, while balancing full-time work with full-time engineering studies..

 ---